WyldWanderer/portfolioAttributionModel/README.md

 AI assisted project to create a portfolio attribution tool using a combination of Claude and OpenAI tools.

+WORK IN PROGRESS
+1. Adding more models for different portfolio sizes
+2. Cleanup of diagnostic logging

 ### How to Use:
             1. **Enter Portfolio**: List holdings with format `TICKER,WEIGHT` (one per line)